hadi-alnehlawi/ECTRELLO/README.md

 1. ###  Python pip

-The cli project has been upload to [python package index](https://test.pypi.org/project/ectrello/):
+The cli project is hosted on [python package index](https://test.pypi.org/project/ectrello/):
 `$ pip install -i https://test.pypi.org/simple/ ectrello`

 2. ### Docker

-As a requisite a docker has to be installed, you may check if it is existed:
+As a requisite a docker must be installed, you may check if it is existed:
 `$ docker --version`

-The docker will create a persisted image of ectrello cli and will be tag with a name **ectrello**:
+The docker will create a persisted image of ectrello cli and will be tagged with a name **ectrello**:
 ```
 $ git clone https://github.com/hadi-alnehlawi/ECTRELLO
 $ cd ECTRELLO
 $ docker build --tag ectrello .
 ```

 You can interact with **ectrello** by running the container.
-The below will run the container and will be removed after exiting each time:
-`$ docker run --rm -ti ectrello bash`
+It is automatically purged after closing `$ docker run --rm -ti ectrello bash`

-One the container is running you are now able to launch ectrello:
-`$ ectrello --help`
+You are now able to launch ectrelle on the running docker `$ ectrello --help`

 3. ### Manually
-As a perquisite virtualenv package has to be installed, you check if it is existed:
-`$ virtualenv --version`
+As a perquisite virtualenv package might be installed `$ virtualenv --version`

 If not, please visit this [pypi](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) tutorial for more clarification.
-Please follow the below command in sequence:
+Follow the below commands in a sequence
 ```
 $ git clone https://github.com/hadi-alnehlawi/ECTRELLO
 $ cd ECTRELLO